 Updated: Feb 28, 2021

-Welcome to Arizona and the famous Desert Botanical Gardens.
-Where you will find the most beautiful desert landscape scattered with a variety of different cactuses, trees, and flowers.
+Welcome to the famous Desert Botanical Gardens in Arizona.
+You will find the most beautiful desert landscape scattered with various cactuses, trees, and flowers.
 This will give you a little taste of the southwest paradise.
 There is a reason this place is all over Instagram.
 It’s breathtaking!

 1201 N. GALVIN PARKWAY